DorkOS

 dorkos --tunnel

-With basic auth enabled, anyone accessing the tunnel URL will be prompted for a username and password before they can reach DorkOS.
+With basic auth enabled, anyone accessing the tunnel URL is prompted for credentials before reaching DorkOS.

 How It Works